-This manual will instruct you on the process of changing wheel positions on inline skates, whether they are equipped with 3 or 4 wheels.
-It's common for the front and back wheels to wear down more quickly compared to the middle ones, with varying wear patterns on the right and left skates.
-By correctly rearranging the wheel positions, your wheel setup can remain flat, thereby prolonging the wheels' life.
+This article will instruct you on repositioning wheel positions on inline skates with 3 or 4 wheels.
+Typically, the front and rear wheels degrade more quickly than the central ones, and the wear differs between the right and left skates.
+By rearranging the wheel positions correctly, you can boost performance and prolong the wheels' lifespan.

 Overview

-The most frequently used technique for rearranging the wheels on 4-wheel inline skates involves switching the two back wheels on one skate with the two front wheels on the other skate, as depicted in the above illustration.
+The typical approach for changing wheel positions on 4-wheel inline skates includes exchanging the two rear wheels from one skate with the two front wheels from the other skate as illustrated in the image above.

-You might find it helpful to affix a small piece of masking tape to each wheel, marking its initial position to avoid any mix-ups during the process.
+Utilising a small piece of masking tape on each wheel, you can mark its original location to avoid confusion during the process.

 Original wheel placements: